 - Get a VPN subscription and download the VPN app on your device/system.

 - Install the VPN and launch the app.

 - Enter your login credentials and choose a server location that is physically closest to you.

 - As soon as the connection with the server is established, you will be invisible to your ISP.

 - You should now be able to stream videos and perform other activities seamlessly without throttling.

 So, if you’ve been wondering how to re-enable high speed data after being throttled, using a VPN is the simplest way to get around this problem.

-Here are some of the best VPN providers that you can use to defeat ISP throttling activities and enjoy unrestricted, blazing fast internet speeds:
+I have conducted an in-depth analysis of the best VPN providers that you can use to defeat ISP throttling activities and enjoy unrestricted, blazing fast internet speeds.

 With split-tunneling and a trusty Kill Switch, you can rely on this VPN to keep your identity safely hidden from your ISP, giving you unrestricted access to services such as torrenting, Netflix streaming, and general web-surfing.